 - Boards and Corporations, etc.

-The departments under the Gujarat Government work unanimously so that a stability is maintained in the working pattern of the government.
+These government departments work unanimously so that stability is maintained in the working pattern of the government.

 The Gujarat Governor is the executive and legislative head of the state and he or she is appointed by the President of India for a term of 5 years.